codesport/programmable-nfts/README.md

 The below summarizes the first phase of our business and product development roadmap.

-## Meeting the Needs of the Stakeholder: Chain Block Labs/Builders' DAO/CoderFi:
+## Meeting the Needs of Our Stakeholders

 We meet the needs of every member of the blockchain ecosystem.
 This includes end users, investors, and blockchain developers.